jcpsantiago/sagemaker-multimodel-R/README.md

 the ECR image and the S3 bucket, a Sagemaker Endpoint Configuration and finally a Sagemaker Endpoint.

-To finally use the Endpoint you still need to create a [Lambda](https://aws.amazon.com/lambda/) to call the endpoint:
+To finally use the Endpoint you still need to create a [Lambda](https://aws.amazon.com/lambda/) to call the endpoint (no way to avoid Python here AFAIK):

 ```python
 import os